NxRoot/reduck-store/README.md

 # Reduck Store 🦆
-Simple react state reducer inspired on redux duck patterns.
+Simple react state reducer inspired on redux.

 ## Description

-* This project was developed mainly because I don't like the way redux structures their state objects.
+* This project was mainly developed for education purposes.
 * Reduck works just like redux, it creates a store, reducers, and dispatches events where needed.
 * It uses essentially the same synthax patterns as redux.